 To the extent applicable, retailers and network providers must comply with the meter and meter data arrangements outlined in the Network Connection Technical Code.

-A retailer must not initiate a transfer of a customer, if that customer's premises are connected to and supplied electricity from an embedded network.
+A retailer must not initiate a transfer of a customer, if that customer's premises are connected to and supplied with electricity from an embedded network.

 Market Data